 ICCE allows us to collaborate with experts in aging across the globe.

 NICE was funded in 2005 under a grant from the Networks of Centres of Excellence -- New Initiative Program.

-Mobilizing research excellence for the benefit of Canadians, the NCE bring together researchers and partners from the academic, private, public and non profit sectors in areas of strategic importance for Canada: Information and Communication Technologies; Engineering and Manufacturing; Environment and Natural Resources; and the Health and Life Sciences.
+Mobilizing research excellence for the benefit of Canadians, the NCE brings together researchers and partners from the academic, private, public and non-profit sectors in areas of strategic importance for Canada: Information and Communication Technologies; Engineering and Manufacturing; Environment and Natural Resources; and the Health and Life Sciences.

 These unique partnerships among universities, industry, government and not-for-profit organizations are aimed at turning Canadian research and entrepreneurial talent into economic and social benefits for all Canadians.
 These nation-wide, multidisciplinary and multisectoral partnerships connect excellent research with industrial know-how and strategic investment.
 By involving thousands of talented young Canadians in their work, NCEs are training tomorrow’s scientific leaders and ensuring Canada’s continued role as a world science and technology leader.